The International Association of

 International Botanical Congresses

 are held every six years under the auspices of the International Association of Botanical and Mycological Societies (IABMS) of the International Union of Biological Sciences (IUBS).
 IABMS comprises all international organizations with interests in botany and mycology that are scientific members of the International Union of Biological Societies.
-The previous IBC was held in Shenzhen, China in 2017, organized by many members of the Chinese botanical community, including botanical, mycological, and ecological societies, universities, botanical research institutions, and other sponsors.
-The next Congress will be held in Rio de Janeiro, Brazil in July 2023.
-Selection of the 2029 IBC venue will be ratified at the 2023 IBC.
+The previous IBC was held in Madrid, in 2024, organized by many members of the Spanish botanical community.
+The next Congress will be held in Cape Town, South Africa, in July 2029.
+Selection of the 2035 IBC venue will be ratified at the 2029 IBC.

 Patrick Herendeen, Chair IABMS